xanderjakeq/ego_bound/readme.md

 >
 > -- <cite>Barinzaya(from the Odin discord server)<cite>

-i have been using rust for a bit and early at the start of this project, i lost 30+ mins because of an uninitialized variable. with rust, i just follow what the compiler tells me to do, and i don't feel like i need other tools to debug rust code. it's a lot easier to move in odin, but i feel like i need a debugger to
+i have been using rust for a bit and at the start of this project, i lost 30+ mins because of an uninitialized variable. with rust, i just follow what the compiler tells me to do, and i don't feel like i need other tools to debug rust code. it's a lot easier to move in odin, but i feel like i need a debugger to